 For all these reasons, we must ensure that chemicals are handled responsibly and that their use is limited to the greatest degree possible.
 Scania’s standards are continually updated to keep pace with scientific findings and regulation.

 Scania’s exposure to chemicals use exists both during production and when the vehicle is being serviced.
 The SHE standard underscores the following criteria for managing chemicals:

-- Limit the use of all chemicals, especially substances considered carcinogenic, mutagenic, reproduction toxic, toxic, persistent or at risk of bioaccumulation.
+- We limit and restrict the use of chemicals, especially substances considered carcinogenic, mutagenic, reproduction toxic, toxic, persistent or at risk of bioaccumulation.

-- Products containing chemical substances included in the grey list (see below) must be monitored.
+- Products containing chemical substances included in the STD4159 Grey list (see below) must be monitored.
 We seek less hazardous alternatives when they are technically and economically feasible.

-- Risk assessments are regularly carried out that take into account the properties of chemicals and their intended use.
+- Risk assessments are regularly carried out, taking into account the properties of chemicals and their intended use.